MarcusDanhell/Physics_Problems/docs/en/Your_solutions/01_Mechanics_1_solution/solution_09.md

 * **$m$** = mass (must be in kilograms, kg)
 * **$v$** = velocity (meters per second, m/s)

-Even a very light object (like a bullet) can have massive momentum if it moves fast enough.
-Conversely, a very heavy object (like a ship) has huge momentum even if it moves slowly.

 ### 2. The Comparison
 To compare the fly and the tennis ball, we first convert their weights to the standard unit of **kilograms**: